Karlyweatherstein/portfolio/README.md

   THEN the UI scrolls to a section with titled images of the developer's applications

-- WHEN I am presented with the developer's first application

-  THEN that application's image should be larger in size than the others

 - WHEN I click on the images of the applications

   THEN I am taken to that deployed application